middyjs/middy/docs/middlewares.md

 ## [httpErrorHandler](/src/middlewares/httpErrorHandler.js)

-Automatically handles uncatched errors that are created with [`http-errors`](https://npm.im/http-errors) and creates a proper HTTP response for them (using the message and the status code provided by the error object).
+Automatically handles uncaught errors that are created with [`http-errors`](https://npm.im/http-errors) and creates a proper HTTP response for them (using the message and the status code provided by the error object).